Volunteer

 General Clinic Volunteers

-We are currently seeking applications for General Clinic Volunteers.
+We seek applications for General Clinic Volunteers on a yearly basis.
 If you are interested, please fill out our application.
-The application will be open until Monday, January 29, 2024 at 12:00 PM.
 We will reach out to you if you are selected for an interview.
+If the application link is not active, it means we are not currently seeking additional volunteers.

 Specialty Clinic Volunteers

-We are currently seeking applications for Specialty Clinic Volunteers.
+We seek applications for Specialty Clinic Volunteers on a yearly basis.
 If you are interested, please fill out our application.
-Application will be open until Monday, January 29, 2024 at 12:00 PM.
 We will reach out to you if you are selected for an interview.
+If the application link is not active, it means we are not currently seeking additional volunteers.

 Steering Committee Assistant Volunteers

 We are currently seeking applications for Steering Committee Assistants.
-If you are interested, please fill out our application.
-The application will be open until Sunday, February 26, 2023 at 11:59 PM.
+If you are interested, please send an email to cfc@columbusfreeclinic.com.
+The application will be open indefinitely.

 These roles assist medical students in their various steering committee roles.
 The tasks include (and are not limited to): assistance with electronic medical record keeping, clinic operations, specialty clinics, lab, referrals, research, and more.